project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/server_installation.md

 6.Get the sunbird_sso_publickey from keycloak under **http://dns_name/auth -> realm settings -> keys -> public keys** (click on public keys) and paste that value in **sunbird_sso_publickey** under config file and execute the command `./sunbird_install.sh -s core` to redeploy the core services.

-**Note**: If you want to re-run particular stage in the installation, execute `./sunbird_install.sh -s <stagename>`
+**Note**:

-To know more about the script [refer] to the page(developer-docs/installation/server_installation/#sunbird-install-script)`sunbird_install.sh`
+- If you want to re-run particular stage in the installation, execute `./sunbird_install.sh -s <stagename>`

-7.For creating root organisation, follow these steps.
+- To know more about the script [refer] to the page(developer-docs/installation/server_installation/#sunbird-install-script)`sunbird_install.sh`

-**Note:**
+7.To create access token and root organisation, execute the following commands:

--  The values in the { } braces should be replaced with your environment values, e.g: {dns_name} should be replaced with mydomain.com
+**Create user access token**

-Use the following command to create the user access token, which is needed for user creation.
+- Execute the following command to create access token:

 <pre>
 curl -X POST {dns_name}/auth/realms/sunbird/protocol/openid-connect/token